LanguageDev/Yoakke/Documentation/Reporting.md

  * `ConnectUpLines`: How big of a gap can we still connect up with source lines instead of dotting it out.

 ## Custom syntax highlighting
-You can provide a custom syntax highlighter for diagnostic messages with the `SyntaxHighlighter` property inside `IDiagnosticPresenter`s.
+You can provide a custom syntax highlighter for diagnostic messages with the `SyntaxHighlighter` property inside `IDiagnosticsPresenter`s.
 They must implement the `ISyntaxHighlighter` interface.

 The interface defines a method, that must return which tokens belong to what category in a given source line:
 ```csharp
 public IReadOnlyList<ColoredToken> GetHighlightingForLine(ISourceFile sourceFile, int line);
 ```

 **Note:** The exact color of the different tokens should not be determined by the `ISyntaxHighlighter` implementor.
 The `ISyntaxHighlighter` interface defines a property named `Style`, that is of the type `SyntaxHighlightStyle`.
-Similarly to `DiagnosticStyle`, this is where you would actually assign color to the tokens.
+Similarly to `DiagnosticsStyle`, this is where you would actually assign color to the tokens.
 So you can change your color schemes without affecting the syntax highlighter.